Showing 120 items matching "margaret johnson"

 Bendigo Historical Society Inc.

-Document - Johnson Collection biographical information
+Document - Johnson Collection: Biographical information

 ...
 Margaret Johnson...
 Margaret Johnson Sandhurst Town APSCON ANA Motel Three pages ...Personal family collection of photographs, slides, negatives and a postcard, used by the Johnson Family 1974 - 2024.
 The items were taken or collected during the August/September 1978 APSCON Convention held in Bendigo.
 (Australian Photographic Society).
 It includes photographs of Sandhurst Town including the Eucalyptus distillery, and the Bendigo Pottery.Three pages of biographical information about the Johnson family, provided by the donor.
-Six pages of detailed information about the denoted items.william johnson, margaret johnson, sandhurst town, apscon, ana motel -
+Six pages of detailed information about the donated items.william johnson, margaret johnson, sandhurst town, apscon, ana motel -

 Surrey Hills Historical Society Collection